Guhananush/Databricks-Declarative-Pipelines/README.md

 # Slowly Changing Dimensions (SCD)
 It is used to track changes in dimension data (such as customer, employee, product, or supplier information) over time.

+A dimension contains descriptive information.
+Sometimes these values change, but not very often—hence the name Slowly Changing Dimension.